Three swept away in swollen Waitakere river, evacuations under way in Piha

 Three people are missing after being swept away in a swollen river in the Waitakere Ranges.

-Up to 100 people are also being evacuated in Piha tonight and up to 20 people are reportedly stranded on a nearby walking track due to rising waters.
+Up to 100 people are also being evacuated in Piha tonight, up to 20 people were stranded on a nearby walking track due to rising waters and 50 are stranded at a wedding venue on Bethells Rd.

 Police said four people got into trouble crossing a river about 5.15pm near Cascade Falls.
 One made it across but three were swept away and remain missing.